weaveworks-guides/weave-net-legacy/kubernetes/coreos/README.md

 git clone https://github.com/weaveworks/guides
 ~~~

 Change to the `kubernetes/coreos` directory and run Vagrant.
-Vagrant in this case sets up all 3 virtual machines with CoreOS images, and Docker.
+Vagrant in this case sets up all 3 virtual machines with the CoreOS images, and with Docker.

 For more info about what Vagrant is doing in this example, look at `coreos\Vagrantfile`: